Titanis: Great American Interchange

 South America, the continent where phorusrhacids originated, was isolated after the breakup of the landmass Gondwana at the end of the Mesozoic era.
 This period of separation from the rest of the Earth's continents led to an age of unique mammalian and avian evolution, with the dominance of phorusrhacids and sparassodonts as predators in contrast to the North American placental carnivores.
 The fauna of North America was composed of living groups like canids, felids, ursids, tapirids, antilocaprids, and equids populating the region alongside now extinct families like the gomphotheres, amphicyonids, and mammutids.
 Phorusrhacids evolved in South America to fill gaps in niches otherwise filled by placentals in other continents, such as that of apex predator.
 Flight-capable birds could more easily migrate between continents, creating a more homogenous avian fauna.

 The Great American Interchange took place between the Paleogene and Pliocene, though most species crossed at around 2.7 million years ago.
 The momentous final stage witnessed the movement of glyptodonts, capybaras, pampatheres, and marsupials to North America via the Isthmus of Panama, which connected South America to the rest of the Americas, and a reverse migration of ungulates, proboscideans, felids, canids, and many other mammal groups to South America.
 The oldest fossil of Titanis is estimated to be 5 million years old, at least half a million years older than the earliest date for the Isthmus's formation about 4.5–3.5 million years ago.
 How Titanis was able to traverse the gap to North America is unknown.
 A hypothesis made by a 2006 article suggested that it could have island-hopped through Central America and the Caribbean islands.
-Titanis is possibly not the only large animal to have done this; two genera of large ground sloth and a procyonid made it to North America millions of years before the volcanic formation of Panama.
-The period following the Isthmus's foundation saw the extinction of many groups, including the South American phorusrhacids; the last phorusrhacids went extinct in the Pleistocene.
-Human settlement in the Americas, climate change, and other factors likely led to the extinction of most of the remaining native South American mammal families.
+Titanis is possibly not the only large animal to have done this; two genera of large ground sloth made it to North America millions of years before the volcanic formation of Panama.